LazyCatMimi/database-test/README.md

 4. Use the new `somethingRoutes` function in `index.js` and pass app and client thru it: `exampleRoutes(app, client);`

 front end:<br>
-useEffect & fetch() to get data, as seen in `/src/app.js`
+* useEffect & fetch() to get data, as seen in `/src/app.js`
+* also import BACKEND_ADDRESS and use that address to fetch things

 backend:<br>
-you will mostly be editing `index.js` and some more js files in `/routes` folder
+* you will mostly be editing `index.js` and some more js files in `/routes` folder

 other notes:
 * you need to end the backend process and start it up again every time after you made a change.
 I'll figure how to make nodemon work so it will do it automatically a bit later!